blahosyl/dinner-party/README.md

 ### Code design

-When revising and refactorig code, I devoted special attention to code design, beyond merely getting the functionalities to work.
+When revising and refactoring code, I devoted special attention to code design, beyond merely getting the functionalities to work.
 I worked to reduce redundancy and improve readability by utilizing Object Oriented Programming (OOP), reusing functions/methods, and splitting up code into separate files where warranted.

 #### OOP

 The first version of the app consisted of independent functions being called in sequence.
-While this worked as intended, it lacked organization and scalability, so I decided to recfactor it by creating a module with 2 classes, `DishList` and `ShoppingList`, along with their respective methods and related (but independent) functions:
+While this worked as intended, it lacked organization and scalability, so I decided to refactor it by creating a module with 2 classes, `DishList` and `ShoppingList`, along with their respective methods and related (but independent) functions:

 - the `DishList` class creates a list of dishes as an object.
 It has the following methods:
 	- [`print_enum()`](https://github.com/blahosyl/dinner-party/blob/275c03330bbf5587c37e2a519b7d6eaea9806076/planner.py#L32-L45): prints `DishList` as an enumerated list
    	- [`select_dish()`](https://github.com/blahosyl/dinner-party/blob/275c03330bbf5587c37e2a519b7d6eaea9806076/planner.py#L47-L75): lets the user select a dish to be added to the shopping list
-- the `ShoppingList` class creates a list of list, consisting of an ingredient & measurement unit  and a quantity.
+- the `ShoppingList` class creates a list of lists, consisting of an ingredient & measurement unit  and a quantity.
 It has the following methods:
 	- [`get_ingredients()`](https://github.com/blahosyl/dinner-party/blob/275c03330bbf5587c37e2a519b7d6eaea9806076/planner.py#L180-L213): gets the ingredients of the selected dish from the database, adds them to the shopping list and prints them out
    	- [`unify_ingredients()`](https://github.com/blahosyl/dinner-party/blob/275c03330bbf5587c37e2a519b7d6eaea9806076/planner.py#L215-L246): checks the shopping list for items with the same ingredient and unifies these
 - the [`parse_string()`](https://github.com/blahosyl/dinner-party/blob/275c03330bbf5587c37e2a519b7d6eaea9806076/planner.py#L78-L121) function replaces the abbreviation of measurement units with their full name, and also returns some other information crucial for text transformation (see the docstring for details)